New France: Early exploration (1523–1650s)

-Another early French attempt at settlement in North America took place in 1564 at Fort Caroline, now Jacksonville, Florida.
-Intended as a haven for Huguenots, Caroline was founded under the leadership of René Goulaine de Laudonnière and Jean Ribault.
-It was sacked by the Spanish led by Pedro Menéndez de Avilés who slaughtered every Protestant there and then established the settlement of St. Augustine on 20 September 1565.

 Acadia and Canada (New France) were inhabited by indigenous nomadic Algonquian peoples and sedentary Iroquoian peoples.
 These lands were full of unexploited and valuable natural resources, which attracted all of Europe.
 By the 1580s, French trading companies had been set up, and ships were contracted to bring back furs.
 Much of what transpired between the indigenous population and their European visitors around that time is not known, for lack of historical records.

 Other attempts at establishing permanent settlements were also failures.
 In 1598, a French trading post was established on Sable Island, off the coast of Acadia, but was unsuccessful.
 In 1600, a trading post was established at Tadoussac, but only five settlers survived the winter.

-In 1604, a settlement was founded at Île-Saint-Croix on Baie François (Bay of Fundy), which was moved to Port-Royal in 1605.
-It was abandoned in 1607, re-established in 1610, and destroyed in 1613, after which settlers moved to other nearby locations, creating settlements that were collectively known as Acadia, and the settlers as Acadians.
+Foundation and development of Port Royal (1605)

+In 1604, King Henri IV sponsored Pierre Dugua, Sieur de Mons to found a settlement in New France.
+It was initially located at Île-Saint-Croix in modern-day Maine, which was moved to Port-Royal, Acadia, in modern day Nova Scotia, in 1605.
+Early participants in Port Royal included Samuel de Champlain and Jean de Biencourt de Poutrincourt et de Saint-Just.

+The first seigneury in New France, was granted to Poutrincourt in 1604, who actively promoted its development.
+By 1607, New France's first grist mill was established on the seigneury.
+Poutrincourt invited Louis Hébert to Port Royal where he pioneered many European agricultural practices in the New World, including viticulture, arboriculture and cereal farming, before relocating to Quebec in 1617.

+The principal structure of early Port Royal, the habitation, was destroyed in 1613, after which settlers moved to other nearby locations.
+Port Royal was the first successful attempt by Europeans to establish a permanent settlement in New France.
+Although the French, notably Charles de Saint-Étienne de la Tour, remained active after 1613, official support for Port Royal resumed only in 1632.
+Control of Port Royal and Acadia shifted between Britain and France until Britain permanently took it in 1712.
+The Acadians remained dominant until their deportation began in 1755.
+Allowed to return in 1764 if they swore allegiance, Acadians today form a significant French-speaking community in New Brunswick and Nova Scotia.